NerestKernels/GKI_KernelSU_SUSFS/README.md

 ## ⚠️ Your warranty is no longer valid!

-I am **not responsible** for bricked devices, damaged hardware, or any issues that arise from using this kernel.
+I am **not responsible** for bricked devices, damaged hardware, or any issues that from using this kernel.

 **Please** do thorough research and fully understand the features included in this kernel before flashing it!

-By flashing this kernel, **YOU** are choosing to make these modifications.
+By flashing this kernel, **YOU ARE CHOOSING TO MAKE THESE MODIFICATONS**.
 If something goes wrong, **do not blame me**!

 ---